Lü Xiaojun: Doping ban

 In December 2022, it was revealed that Lu had tested positive during an out-of-competition testing for the use of blood booster hormone EPO in a blood sample collected on 30 October 2022.
 Lu denied taking any prohibited substance and can request that a backup sample B be tested.
 Lu has been provisionally suspended until the issue is resolved.

 Personal life

 Lü married his long-term girlfriend Guo Xiyan, a former world class weightlifter herself, in December 2013.
-They have two children together, one born in August 2014.
+They have three children, with the youngest born in December 2023.